gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 ::

-Once you have it create the user and add the role:
+After that create the user and add the role using the service id:

 ::

-        root@auth-node:~# keystone user-create --name=nova --pass=novaServ --tenant-id 6e0864cd071c4806a05b32b1f891d4e0
+        keystone user-create --name=nova --pass=novaServ --tenant-id 6e0864cd071c4806a05b32b1f891d4e0
         +----------+----------------------------------+
         | Property |              Value               |
         +----------+----------------------------------+